 GROSS: No, really?

 BATISTE: Well, in a way, my understanding of music at the time was that if you have a smoother articulation, it fit more with the trend of what was going on at the time.
-And my touch and my tone, it didn't fit with what I was hearing in that trend.
-In fact, it stuck out like a sore thumb (laughter).
-And it was something that I was just very, very self-conscious about for a while, thinking - well, man, this is just like - I sound like a blues pianist, or I sound like an older, more antiquated sort of piano player.
+And my touch and my tone - it didn't fit with what I was hearing in that trend.
+In fact, it stuck out like a sore thumb.
+And it was something that I was just very, very self-conscious about for a while, thinking, well, man, this is just like - I sound like a blues pianist.
+Or I sound like an older, more antiquated sort of piano player.
 I'm not modern enough.

 GROSS: Is there anything that you can demonstrate for us about what you were hearing compared to what you were doing, that kind of comparison that made you feel like you were antiquated?